friedenberg/r-sum-/resume.md

 # Volunteering

 ----------------------------------------------- ------------------ -------------
-CodeNation, Pursuit, & NYC Tech Talent Pipeline                    2018--present
+CodeNation, Pursuit, & NYC Tech Talent Pipeline                    2018--2020
 ----------------------------------------------- ------------------ -------------

-- Develops curriculum for and teaches workshops on using datastructures, problem solving, and big-O time & space complexity to excel at traditional tech whiteboard interviews
+- Developed curriculum for and taught workshops on using datastructures, problem solving, and big-O time and space complexity
-- Conducts mock behavioral and technical interviews for CS students and provides feedback and guidance to help prepare them future tech jobs
+- Conducted mock behavioral and technical interviews for CS students and provided feedback and guidance to help prepare them future tech jobs
 - Mentored Pursuit fellow, providing guidance around job applications, whiteboard interviews, and resume preparation